 A business process usually involves an interconnected flow of tasks that lead to the delivery of a service or product to an end-user.
 Business processes help organizations accomplish goals.

 Like workflows, processes can either have a start point and an endpoint, or they can function continuously.
 Many processes also benefit from automation.

 Most business processes fall into one of three categories:

-- Operational processes which keep a business running
+- Operational processes that keep a business running

-- Management processes which provide oversight of operational processes
+- Management processes that provide oversight of operational processes

 How Do Organizations Use Processes?

 Organizations use processes to solve large-scale issues related to their end goals.
 The processes a company uses can help them identify which tasks are essential and which tasks may be unnecessary.